Kersaw History, Family Crest & Coats of Arms

 Early History of the Kersaw family

-Another 193 words (14 lines of text) covering the years 1572, 1617, 1379 and 1630 are included under the topic Early Kersaw History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kersaw research.
+Another 97 words (7 lines of text) covering the years 1572, 1617, 1379 and 1630 are included under the topic Early Kersaw History in all our PDF Extended History products and printed products wherever possible.

 Kersaw Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Kersaw has been recorded under many different variations, including Kershaw, Kercher, Kershow, Kirshaw, Kirkshaw and others.

 Early Notables of the Kersaw family (pre 1700)